 The seemingly romantic way in which Valerie Fioravanti connects her stellar collection, Garbage Night at the Opera, is by placing all of a large Italian family in the same Brooklyn apartment building.
 Through this ingenious yet natural connection, Fioravanti’s characters move out from their families when they’re of age and get their own apartments—in the same building.
 Aunts, cousins, brothers and grandmothers live down the hall or upstairs or downstairs to maintain their own little community.
 However, as any one of these extended family members can tell you, it ain’t all that romantic, and therein lies the conflict and tension of this highly-engaging and beautifully-written book.
 Just ask Franca or Angela or Rose Anna, especially Lina, or any of the other provocative characters in this award-winning collection if they think it’s always a great idea to have family quite that close by.
 The answer isn’t hard to predict.

 Family drama and romance abound in this literary collection, but the history of the area is equally interesting.
-The family doesn’t seem to fioravanti_valeriehave been in America too long and is stuck in the blue color world of Brooklyn factories.
+The family doesn’t seem to have been in America too long and is stuck in the blue color world of Brooklyn factories.
 Fighting between the unions and factory owners are going on and the solution, unfortunately, is that the factories shut down one by one rather than having to pay the workers another cent.
 Brooklyn Box & Paper is the first to go, laying off four hundred workers at once, five members of extended family in Fioravanti’s book.
 Then there’s the catsup factory, the breweries, and so on.

 The title story, “Garbage Night at the Opera,” is heartbreaking and exquisite.
 Massimo, the sole parent of Franca after her mother has died, is proud, attends college three nights a week in bookkeeping, and always wants to improve himself and especially his daughter.
 He’s found inexpensive student tickets to take Franca all the way into Manhattan to see La Bohème.
 When she gets home from her grandparents’ place, two floors down, he’s already ironed her dress for the opera, and when she asks if she can wear a different one instead, he only wants her to be happy.
 Their journey into the city is one of high-class distinctions, the haves and the have-nots, finding vast treasures on the street when it’s garbage night in Manhattan.
 He can hardly bear for Franca to be hurt as her innocence is awakened during run-ins with Manhattan garbage owners who think they know how to raise his daughter better than he does.